xovox/OpenArcadeDB/README.md

 # OpenArcadeDB

-Currently tracking 148,300 attributes of 10,925 games!
+Currently tracking 205,960 attributes of 16,657 games, BIOS & platforms!

 I wasn't able to find something I could easily query to generate configs/etc that I wanted... so I took a ton of data I found & normalized it.